jspears/gazel/README.md

 - Or use a different port: `PORT=3002 npm run dev`

 **Workspace not detected**
-- Ensure your workspace has a `WORKSPACE` or `WORKSPACE.bazel` file
+- Ensure your workspace has a `MODULE.bazel` file
 - Run `./setup.sh` to reconfigure

 **Permission denied**